open-feature/open-feature-operator/docs/crds.md

         <td><b>hosts</b></td>
         <td>[]string</td>
         <td>
-          Hosts are a list of hosts included in the TLS certificate.
+          hosts is a list of hosts included in the TLS certificate.
 The values in this list must match the name/s used in the tlsSecret.
 Defaults to the wildcard host setting for the loadbalancer controller fulfilling this Ingress, if left unspecified.<br/>